 The County’s financial and debt management policies guide the County’s capital investments, debt issuance and long-term financial management.
 The policies are formulated based on bond rating agency guidance, criteria for highly rated jurisdictions, and best practices in local government finance.
-Most recently updated in 2019, the County continuously reviews these policies with its financial advisors; the two most recent revisions to the policies in 2017 and 2019 are summarized below.
+Most recently updated in 2021, the County continuously reviews these policies with its financial advisors and is summarized below.

 Financial and Debt Management Policies

 Budgeting, Planning and Reserves

 Balanced Budget: Arlington County will adopt an annual General Fund budget in which the budgeted revenues and expenditures are equal (a balanced budget).
 Any one-time revenues will be used for one-time, non-recurring expenses such as capital, equipment, special studies, debt reduction, and reserve contributions.

 Long-Term Financial Planning: The County will annually develop a six-year forecast of General Fund revenues, expenditures and will maintain a biennially updated, ten-year Capital Improvement Plan (CIP).
 The ten-year forecast will incorporate projected reserve levels and impact of the CIP on the County’s debt ratios.

 General Fund Operating Reserve: An Operating Reserve will be maintained at no less than five and one-half percent of the County’s General Fund budget.
 The Operating Reserve shall be shown as a designation of total General Fund balance.
 Appropriations from the Operating Reserve require County Board approval and may only be made to meet a critical, unpredictable financial need.
 Any draw on the operating reserve will be replenished within the subsequent three (3) fiscal years.